Day 21

 Go home, I wanted to shout.
 Don’t bring your germs here.

-I waved to a man at the cockpit with one hand, spade in the other.
+I waved to a man at the cockpit with one hand, my spade in the other.

 After a while, he saw me and waved back.